 How does an overdraft work?

-10 June 2021 | by Alex Cuff
+10 June 2021 | by Kroo Marketing Team

 At Kroo we’re on our way to becoming a licensed UK Bank.
 A bank that wants to change the relationship people have with money for good.
 With this comes a big responsibility, one we take seriously.
 Just one step we’re taking is to give people the confidence to make the right financial decisions.